wptrainingteam/train-the-trainers-speaker-lessons/README.md

 ## Screening Questions

-A list of evaluation questions for students to see if they have the skills necessary to learn and understand the lesson.
-These can be used as pre-screening questions on Meetup.
+Evaluate students to see if they have the skills necessary to learn and understand the lesson.

 *   Have you worked with speakers as a Meetup or WordCamp organizer?
 *   Have you conducted speaker training or similar trainings before?